object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

 The `project` table contains information about the Pip package we're creating.
 At a minimum, we need to give our Pip package a name and a version number.
+Finally, the `packages` key in the `[tool.hatch.build.targets.wheel]` table contains the list of Python package folders to be included.

 .. only:: not book